 Lectures and Events

 The Religion Department offers lectures and other events.
-A guest speaker is scheduled for the Spring Semester.
-Details coming soon.

 The Present Life of Blasphemy: Kanye West in American Popular Culture

 Dr. Su’ad Abdul Khabeer

 Muslim Cool: Race, Religion, and Hip Hop in the United States

 Religious Dimensions of the Catholic Clergy Sexual Abuse Crisis.

 Framing Islam: “Violent Extremism” and the Rise of Securofeminism

 Between Blessings & Light Beams: Surfing the Sacred/Secular Divide in Black Popular Music

 Discipline, freedom, and the formation of the modern subject